jamiejamiebobamie/CNN-Detect-Fire-in-Images/README.md

 # Fire Detection CNN

-This is the repository for my final project for my Data Science 2.2: Introduction to Neural Networks class at Make School.
+This is the repository for the final project for my Data Science 2.2: Introduction to Neural Networks class at Make School.
 The file: **fire_image_classification.py** contains code that trains and pickles a Convolutional Neural Network to classify images as containing a fire (a label of 1) or no fire (a label of 0).

 The trained model has **an accuracy of 91%**.